Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 Download user log icon to download the user log file.
 The user log contains logging messages that you put into the Code operator and the Python Model operator.

 Download logs icon to download system log files.
 The log files are saved to your local disk in a compressed format.
 These logs might be needed if you contact Support.

 Download code archive icon to download the code that generates the streams flow.
 The code can help you to identify the cause of runtime and compilation errors.

-You notice that the Current Throughput shows that data is flowing from the Sample Data operator to the first Aggregation operator.
-You also notice that no data is flowing out of the first Aggregation operator.
+You notice that the Current Throughput shows that data is flowing from the Sample Data operator to the first Aggregate operator.
+You also notice that no data is flowing out of the first Aggregate operator.
 You want to check the data that flows out of the Sample Data operator.

 You click the data flow coming out of the Sample Data operator and note that the ID attribute is empty.

-The Aggregation operator partitions and groups by ID.
-As a result, no data flows out of the first Aggregation operator.
+The Aggregate operator partitions and groups by ID.
+As a result, no data flows out of the first Aggregate operator.
 Following the instructions in the Troubleshooting streams flow guide, you would open the streams flow in the canvas.
 There, you would correct the problem in the source schema that is used by the Sample Data operator.